A Comprehensive Guide to Technical SEO

 There are times when canonicalization isn’t appropriate, but a particular page on your website is no longer unique and useful.
 Let’s say, for example, we’d published a comprehensive SEO guide in 2010.
 In 2020, we publish a new comprehensive SEO guide to account for all the changes SEO has gone through in 10 years.

-We don’t necessarily want to get rid of our 2010 guide – we might have a lot of external and internal links pointing to it – but we don’t want to give our users outdated information.
+We don’t necessarily want to get rid of our 2010 guide, as we might have a lot of external and internal links pointing to it; however, we don’t want to provide our users with outdated information.

 That’s where a 301 redirect might come in handy.

-A 301 redirect tells search engines that a particular URL has been permanently moved to a different URL.
-Any users who go to the redirected URL will be sent to the new URL instead.
+A 301 redirect informs search engines that a specific URL has been permanently redirected to a different URL.
+Any users who visit the redirected URL will be redirected to the new URL instead.

-301 redirects get used a lot in SEO.
+301 redirects are widely used in SEO.
 Some common uses for 301 redirects include:

-- Merging content that’s competing for the same keywords
+• Merging content that’s competing for the exact keywords

 Though there may be some very technical corner cases where you don’t want to use 301 redirects, if you’re reading this guide, chances are you won’t encounter them.
 Opt for 301 redirects over other 3xx codes.